Polina (given name)

 Polina could also be seen as a variant spelling of the name Paulina, a feminine form of the name Paul or Paulus, or Pauline which is a French form of Paulina, a female version of Paulinus, a variant of Paulus meaning the little, hence the younger.

 The corresponding form for the name in Italian is Paolina (Paula corresponds to Paola).
 In Russian, the corresponding name is Полина (pronounced Palina).
 A Finnish form of the name is Pauliina; in Greece it is Παυλίνα or Πωλίνα (Paulina, pronounced Pavleena or Paulina, Poleena).
 In French, other diminutives of Paula exist, namely Paulette and Pauletta.

 The name Polina is ranked on the 5,384th position of the most used names.
 It means that this name is commonly used.
-It's estimated that there are at least 55600 persons in the world having this name which is around 0.001% of the population.
+It is estimated that there are at least 55,600 persons in the world having this name which is around 0.001% of the population.
 Polina was the second most popular name given to baby girls born in Moscow, Russia in 2007.